opioiddatalab/overdose/docs/index.md

 ## Relevant Documents
 The September 2020 FDA Advisory Committee on OxyContin provides a trove of new data and methods critiques.

-The [full FDA Briefing Document](https://www.fda.gov/media/141914/download) (888 pages!) is tour de force.
-We [extracted the most relevant sections](https://github.com/opioiddatalab/overdose/blob/master/docs/Briefing-document-highlights.pdf) for this project.
+The [full FDA Briefing Document](https://www.fda.gov/media/141914/download) (888 pages!) is a tour de force.
+We [extracted and highlighted the most relevant sections](https://github.com/opioiddatalab/overdose/blob/master/docs/Briefing-document-highlights.pdf) for this project.
 The Sponsor's [background material](https://www.fda.gov/media/141916/download) on the study is also illuminating.
+We will be posting extracts from detailed sections as we progress.